More dangers loom after Guatemala volcano eruption kills 33 people

-Guatemala's Fuego volcano erupted with deadly fury, but now more hazards threaten grieving residents.
+(CNN)The death toll from Guatemala's Fuego volcano eruption keeps rising, and now more hazards threaten grieving residents.

 Another 15 people have been hospitalized, including 12 children -- some of whom suffered severe burns, the health ministry said.